Walid-Ahmed/deep_sort/README.md

   - res_struct entry is used to control the resurces folder structure in case of using the default settings.
   - More info about the supported entries in ```app.config``` is found using ```python deep_sort_app.py -h```.

-Moreover, to run a custom sequence other than MOTs, there are two steps to follow [Create sequence directory](#Create-sequence-directory) similar to MOT sequence folder structure and [Generate detections](#Generating-detections).
-To learn more about the intution behined these modifications check it [here](Modifications-Overview).
+Moreover, to run a custom video other than MOTs, there are two steps to follow [Create sequence directory](#Create-sequence-directory) similar to the MOT sequence folder structure and [Generate objects associations](#Generate-objects-associations).
+But please note that **videos are not single files such as mp4 or avi instead videos are a sequence of frames which referred to as a sequence directory**.

 ## Create sequence directory